ContainerUp/podman-in-podman-build/README.md

 The `current working directory`, `${RUNNER_TEMP}/podman-in-podman-build` are mounted in the container.

+The device `/dev/fuse` is also mounted, for the Podman in the container to run correctly.

 The container is named `podmaninpodman`.

 ### 2. Run build commands in the container